What can thick and sticky saliva tell you about your health?

-If you have thick and viscous saliva, here are a few things to keep your eye on, and what you can do to address thick saliva and bad breath.
+If you have thick and viscous saliva, here are a few things to keep your eye on, and what you can do to address sticky saliva and bad breath.

 What you can do about thick and sticky saliva

-Tobacco has also been proven to reduce saliva production over time 1 , so quitting smoking will increase your saliva production and relieve that thick saliva and dry mouth.
+- Quit smoking: Tobacco has been proven to reduce saliva production over time3, so quitting smoking will increase your saliva production and relieve that thick saliva and dry mouth.